 RDD Service Animal Policy

-Please note that for the 2019 season, these conditions to limit exposure will be in place at all of our home games.
+Please note that for the 2019-2020 seasons, these conditions to limit exposure will be in place at all of our home games.
 We currently have a skater with a severe animal allergy, which has resulted in hospitalization in the past, as well as a small handful of skaters and officials with non-severe animal allergies.
 We thank you for your understanding and support for the health of these league members.

 The Renegade Derby Dames wishes to protect the rights, health, and safety of all participants and visitors at our events and practices.
 We therefore recognize the need for service animals to have access to our space for the people who need them, but we also recognize the needs of people with severe allergies to these animals, and so we seek to find compromise that functions for all participants and visitors.